shirakaba/GrafanaSimpleJsonValueMapper-docker/README.md

 # Setup

+First, download this repository (either as a `.zip` – in which case you'll need to subsequently unzip it of course – or by using `git clone`).
+Open and/or `cd` into the repository.

 ## Providing your own aliases

 Edit the `data.json` file in this repository.
 This will be copied into the Docker container, in place of the `server/data.json` that `GrafanaSimpleValueMapper` reads from.